jpverma85/db-sharding/docker-based-sharding-deployment/README.md

  --name catalog oracle/database:19.3.0-ee

     Mandatory Parameters:
-      COMMON_OS_PWD_FILE:       Specify the encrypted password file to be read inside the ontainer PWD.key:                  Specify password key file to decrypt the encrypted password file and read the password
+      COMMON_OS_PWD_FILE:       Specify the encrypted password file to be read inside the container
+      PWD_KEY:                  Specify password key file to decrypt the encrypted password file and read the password
       OP_TYPE:                  Specify the operation type.
-For Shards it has to be set to catalog.
+For Catalog container, it has to be set to "catalog".
       DOMAIN:                   Specify the domain name
       ORACLE_SID:               CDB name
       ORACLE_PDB:               PDB name